enarve/pausemouse/README.md

 ```
 Pausemouse reminds you to take short breaks while working on your desktop.

-Change work duration and break duration settings from system tray menu.
+Change work duration and break duration settings from system tray menu or from config file.
 Don't forget to take a break, when message appears on the screen.

 ## Build
 ```sh